 - 1 1/4 cup of water

-- Closer to the meal time, Heat the peanut oil in a skillet and add the onion, garlic, peppers, celery and carrots and cook until the onion is tender, about 1-2 minutes
+- 15 minutes before the meal time, Heat the peanut oil in a skillet and add the onion, garlic, peppers, celery and carrots and cook until the onion is tender, about 1-2 minutes.

 - Add the remaining vegetables except for the peas and stir fry for another 2 or 3 minutes.
 Add the peas and stir for a few more minutes.